KEEP IN MIND

 By incorporating social media as part of an overall communication plan, we can more effectively tell the stories about OU people, places and programs while supporting the university’s mission.
 Social media can be a very powerful marketing tool, when used appropriately.
 Read on to ensure maximum effectiveness.

-UCM manages Oakland University's main accounts and serves as a social media consultant for the campus community.
+UCM's social media team manages Oakland University's main accounts, maintains social media guidelines, and provides social media consultation for the campus community.

-- A communication plan outlining key events and messages for a 12-month period gives you ample time to plan.
+- A written social media strategy guides your 12-month communication plan outlining key events and messages, giving you ample time to plan.

-- Daily content and monitoring is crucial.
-Have a trusted team of quick thinkers and problem solvers at the helm of your social accounts.
+- Have a trusted team of quick thinkers and problem solvers at the helm of your social accounts.

-- Keep learning.
-Social media changes every single day.
-Subscribe to tech sites like Mashable and Social Media Today.
+- Social media changes every single day so you need to keep learning and adapting to stay relevant.
+Subscribe to sites like Mashable and Social Media Today.
 Join social media groups on Linked In for webinars and white papers.

 - Read the full social media policy.